cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

 ### Dockerize

-[Dockerize][dockerize] is a language-agnostic, Docker proxy utility, meaning that all commands which it does not recognize will be passed through to Docker.
+[Dockerize][dockerize] is a language-agnostic, Docker proxy utility, meaning that all commands which it does not recognise will be passed through to Docker.

 The previously described workflow, as a single shell command: